 Army Men III is the conclusion to the never-finished original Army Men series that starred the original "Sarge" character.
-While Sarge returns in this installment, the game now puts you in the role of Corporal Wallace Aron Niles, a new character to the series.
-With the insane Grey Doctor and his twisted creations wreaking havoc across the plastic world, you are about to play a pivotal role in defeating the Grey Doctor and his army of psychotic experiments once and for all.
+With the Insane Grey Doctor and his twisted creations wreaking havoc across the plastic world, As a last-resort, the entire nations from the Plastic World join forces and launches a full-scale assault on the Grey Doctor fortress.
+With the help of the newcomer, Corporal Wallace Aron Niles and members of Foxtrot company, Sarge returns in this final installment to finish where he left off - Destroy the Grey Doctor and his army of psychotic experiments once and for all.

 Here is a short summary of Army Men games released throughout the series and a better explanation of this game's existence.

 On April 30th 1998, Someone came up with the idea to make a game based on the beloved plastic Army Men that were popular during the 20th century.
 The 3DO Company created the very first Army Men game.

 This well-received strategic tactical shooter had a very effective and interesting storyline taking place in the "Plastic World" and quite a good gameplay value, as well as a modem-based online multiplayer mode.
 A year later, they released a direct sequel which continued where the story left off, introducing the "Real World".